amitxv/PC-Tuning/docs/post-install.md

 ## Configure the Network Adapter

-> [!WARNING]
-> 💻 If you are configuring a system for general-purpose use such as for work or school, then skip this step as it is not required.

 - Open ``Network Connections`` by typing ``ncpa.cpl`` in ``Win+R``

 - Disable any unused network adapters then right-click your main one and select ``Properties``